Superheavy magic structures in the relativistic Hartree-Fock-Bogoliubov approach

 We are searching for doubly closed-shell systems and we assume spherical symmetry.
 Then, the shells are essentially determined by the spin-orbit (SO) splittings, and by the effective masses.
-Another effect which affects the shell structure is related to the pseudo-spin symmetry (PSS) and its breaking~\cite{Ginocchio2005, Long2007}.
+Another effect which affects the shell structure is related to the possible occurrence of an almost degeneracy among pseudo-spin (PS) partners~\cite{Ginocchio2005, Long2007}.
 In the non-relativistic self-consistent mean field theory~\cite{Bender2003, Stone2007}, the SO splittings depend directly on an extra SO parameter in the energy density functional.
 In the superfluid covariant density functional (CDF) theory, like the relativistic Hartree-Bogoliubov (RHB)~\cite{Vretenara2005, Meng2006} or the relativistic Hartree-Fock-Bogoliubov (RHFB)~\cite{Long2010a} approaches, the SO splitting depends directly on the Lorentz scalar and vector mean fields without additional term.
 The SO splitting is not adjusted and can be considered as a prediction of relativistic Lagrangians, even in ordinary nuclei.
 This might be an advantage for exploring unknown regions.
 Furthermore, in the more complete RHFB version of the CDF theory the SO splittings can be affected by meson-nucleon couplings like Lorentz $\rho$-tensor couplings~\cite{Long2007} not present in the simple RHB.
 This is one of the main motivations for undertaking the present study in the framework of the RHFB approach.